Manitoba Agriculture

 Manitoba Agriculture—officially the Department of Agriculture and Resource Development (ARD; Agriculture et Développement des ressources)—is the department of the Government of Manitoba responsible for the agriculture and natural resources sectors in Manitoba, including agrifood, agriproduct, and food safety, as well as animal health and welfare.

 The department was formerly called Manitoba Agriculture, Food and Rural Initiatives.
-It is overseen by the Minister of Agriculture, who is currently Derek Johnson.
+It is overseen by the Minister of Agriculture, who is currently Ron Kostyshyn.

 Branches and child organizations

 The Animal Health and Welfare branch, headed by the Chief Veterinary Officer (CVO), is responsible for animal health, welfare, and protection in Manitoba.
 The current CVO of Manitoba is Dr. Scott Zaari.

 The CVO regulates the following legislation: